What is Hosted Telephony?

 More and more companies are enjoying the heightened efficiency and flexibility offered by hosted telephony, even after initially expressing anxiety or uncertainty over making the change.
 An increasing number of larger companies with sizeable contact centres are embracing hosted because of its scalability and disaster planning credentials.
 When it comes to security, there is growing confidence in hosted, partially thanks to the lack of horror stories emerging around the topic.

-The fact that so many businesses are seeking to heighten mobility, collaborate more and reap the benefits of United Communications means that the future for hosted is looking bright.
+The fact that so many businesses are seeking to heighten mobility, collaborate more and reap the benefits of unified communications means that the future for hosted is looking bright.
 The rate of adoption looks set to speed up dramatically over the coming years, so don’t risk being left behind.
 Why not get in touch and talk to us about our hosted telephony solutions today?